Important Information

 The trials are decorated with artistic Chortens and lined with Mani walls made of thousands of stone slabs carved with drawings of deities and inscribed with prayers.
 The circuit traverses across Tsum Valley, the Manaslu area in Nepal, and the southern parts of Tibet.
 The Buddhist saint Milarepa and Guru Rinpoche are believed to have meditated in the caves of these mountains due to their remoteness and inaccessibility.
 Even though this area is remote but the landscape is amazing.

 Tsum valley has a long history of Buddhism.
 The famous KyimoLung, a pilgrimage circuit in the central Trans-Himalaya, is well known for its centers of learning and meditation.
-This sacred valley and its people have been bypassed through mainstream development for centuries where still we can visit some Buddhism pilgrimages sites.
+This sacred valley and its people have been bypassed through mainstream development for centuries where still we can visit some Buddhist pilgrimages sites.

 Himalayan wander walkers had organized this trek many times and send a guide who speaks both English and Tibetan fluently.
 This trek begins from Arughat in the Gorkha district, which is easily accessible from Kathmandu.
 We also offer a Manaslu circuit trek with Tsum valley.
 Furthermore, please don’t hesitate to contact us.